 Subsequently, once altering for latent construct variance, a collection of items is considered unidimensional if there are no associated residuals between them, according to the former classification.
 For freshly created goods, the factor loading should be more than 0.5; however, for existing items, the factor loading should be 0.6 or above (Awang Z., 2017).
 The most effective strategy is to delete the elements and add a new route option, which are the right methods for improving or enhancing the model's requirement to be met.
-Therefore, once the lowest factor loading the elements in the hidden construct exceed 0.5, the particular method should be removed the lowest factor loading the elements one by one.
-Thereafter, the measurement model should be re-evaluated until it meets the requirement of the principal for one-dimensionality.
+Therefore, once the lowest factor loading the elements in the hidden construct exceed 0.5, the particular method should be re-evaluated until it meets the requirement of the principal for one-dimensionality.
 This segment explained the measurement model for each construct measurement.